syakante/cneconcoerc/README.md

 ## get_trade.py

+This script uses the UN Comtrade Database API to download trade data in CSV format for the CN Economic Coercion dashboard.

 1. Open Windows Powershell by opening an Explorer window in this directory and clicking File > Open Windows Powershell.
 2. Type	`python get_trade.py <year>` Example: `python get_trade.py 2023`
 3. Wait for the script to finish running.
 It can take a while.
 4. That's it!

-Important note: This script does the following automatically:
+This script does the following automatically:
   - Remove products where the sum of import values from the selected countries is less than 70% of the total World import value.
   - Add rows for products that China imported but did not export with value = 0.